Anushkajain-7/Full-stack-development/README.md

 Throughout this journey, I will be working with a range of technologies, including:

-* Frontend: HTML, CSS, JavaScript, React, Angular, Vue.js
+* Frontend: HTML, CSS, JavaScript, React
-* Backend: Node.js, Express.js, Python (Django, Flask), Ruby on Rails, PHP (Laravel)
+* Backend: Node.js, Express.js, Python (Flask), Ruby on Rails, PHP (Laravel)
 * Databases: MySQL, PostgreSQL, MongoDB, SQLite
 * Other Tools: Git & GitHub, Docker, RESTful APIs, GraphQL, Webpack, Babel

 ### Contributing

 I welcome contributions from the community!
 If you have suggestions, improvements, or would like to collaborate on a project, please feel free to submit a pull request or open an issue.

 ### License